-Stand aids are a great resource to aid professionals treating people who have become deconditioned after prolonged illness.
-People may have been weight bearing, able to transfer pre-illness however after a long period of ill health struggle.
-The use of a mechanised stand aids enables the professional to safely assess the person and grade the activity, getting the person used to standing again, at the same time instilling a feeling of support and increased confidence.
+As stated above, stand aids are a great resource to aid care professionals in treating people who have become deconditioned after prolonged illness.
+People may have been weight bearing and able to transfer themselves independently before illness, however, after a long period of ill health, they may find themselves struggling to do so again.
+The use of a mechanised stand aids enables the professional to safely assess the person’s ability and grade the desired activity, getting the person used to the feeling of standing again, at the same time instilling a sense of support and increased confidence.

 Maintaining standing ability

-Stand aids can also be used to maintain a person’s standing if they are struggling to stand with the assistance of two people or are unable to pull themselves up on a non-mechanised stand aid.
-In these circumstances the stand aid is potentially an ideal solution for this purpose and can be used in nursing and residential care settings, as well and in domestic home environments alongside a risk assessment and handling plan.
-The Reliant 350 offers a lightweight option with a short footprint which would lend itself to a home environment.
-Easy operating functions, battery charging and easy to clean surfaces, make this ideal for the residential care environment.
+Stand aids can also be used to maintain a person’s ability to stand if they are struggling to stand with the assistance of two people or are unable to pull themselves up with the help of a non-mechanised stand aid.
+In these circumstances, the stand aid is potentially an ideal solution for this purpose and can be used in nursing and residential care settings, as well as in domestic home environments alongside a risk assessment and handling plan.
+The Invacare ISA Compact variant offers a lightweight option with a short footprint which would lend itself perfectly to a confined space home environment.
+Easy operating functions, battery charging and easy to clean surfaces make this the ideal option for the residential care environment.

 Things to consider when choosing a Stand aid?

 1- Weight limit

 The number of plus sized patients is growing so the weight limit of stand aids has never been so important.
 The Invacare ISA XPLUS variant has a weight limit of 200 kilograms, which is almost 31 and a half stone.
 This gives health care providers more flexibility with the types of patients a stand aid can be used with.